 Paid storage is staggered, per consumption and based on complex costing tiers based on location, storage class, and resiliency choice.

 Storage charges start from $0.09 for up to 50 GB down to $0.014 for 500+ TB on what they call the Cross Region Flex plan.

 For more insight into the complex costing table, visit the IBM storage pricing page here.

-Their security is their biggest pride and strength and makes them a firm favourite for large companies, financial institutions and potentially governmental institutions.
+Their security is their biggest pride and strength and makes them a firm favourite for large companies and potentially governmental institutions.

-The fact that they do not actively advertise as much as Google or Microsoft is telling regarding their need to provide secrecy and protection of their existing clients.
+The fact that they do not actively advertise as much as Google or Microsoft is telling.
+They clearly need to provide high secrecy and protection for their existing clients.

-One such feature unique to the way data is stored on their cloud servers is using Information Dispersal Algorithms (IDAs) to separate data in unrecognizable “slices” that are distributed across datacenters.
+One such feature unique to the way data is stored on their cloud servers is using Information Dispersal Algorithms (IDAs).
+This helps to separate data in unrecognizable “slices” that are distributed across datacenters.

-So basically the complete copy of the data resides in any single storage node, and only a subset of nodes needs to be available in order to fully retrieve the data on the network – kind of the way peer-to-peer sharing or encryption works.
+So basically the complete copy of the data resides in any single storage node, and only a subset of nodes are available in order to fully retrieve the data on the network.
+This is similar to how peer-to-peer sharing or data encryption works.

-And speaking of heavy encryption, they have allegedly recently also started on the Blockchain and are experimenting with a particular Cryptocurrency to enable ease of payments for data storage and movement.
+And speak of heavy encryption, they have allegedly recently also started on the Blockchain and are experimenting with a particular Cryptocurrency to enable ease of payments.
 This in the light of IBM with its Watson platform looking to become more of a cloud-based data operating system.